primouomo123/Summative-Lab-Single-Page-Application-SPA-Wordly/README.md

 # Summative-Lab-Single-Page-Application-SPA-Wordly

 ## Project Overview
-Word Dictionary is a Single Pay Application (SPA) built with HTML, CSS and JavaScript.It connects the [Dictionary API](https://dictionaryapi.dev/) to allow users to search for words, view their definitions, pronunciation, synonyms, antonyms, and save favorite terms without reloading the page.
+Word Dictionary is a Single Page Application (SPA) built with HTML, CSS and JavaScript.
+It connects the [Dictionary API](https://dictionaryapi.dev/) to allow users to search for words, view their definitions, pronunciation, synonyms, antonyms, and save favorite terms without reloading the page.

 ## Features
 * It **searches for words** and **fetches** the definitions from the [API](https://dictionaryapi.dev/).